Russo-Turkish War (1877–1878): Balkan theatre/Romanian War of Independence

-Responding to the Russian crossing of the Danube, the Ottoman high command in Constantinople ordered Osman Nuri Paşa to advance east from Vidin and occupy the fortress of Nikopol, just west of the Russian crossing.
+Responding to the Russian crossing of the Danube, the Ottoman high command in Constantinople ordered Osman Nuri Pasha to advance east from Vidin and occupy the fortress of Nikopol, just west of the Russian crossing.
 On his way to Nikopol, Osman Pasha learned that the Russians had already captured the fortress and so moved to the crossroads town of Plevna (now known as Pleven), which he occupied with a force of approximately 15,000 on 19 July (NS).
 The Russians, approximately 9,000 under the command of General Schilder-Schuldner, reached Plevna early in the morning.
-Thus began the Siege of Plevna.
+Thus began the Siege of Plevna, lasting for 145 days until 10 December.

 Osman Pasha organized a defense and repelled two Russian attacks with colossal casualties on the Russian side.
 At that point, the sides were almost equal in numbers and the Russian army was very discouraged.
 A counter-attack might have allowed the Ottomans to control and destroy the Russians' bridge, but Osman Pasha did not leave the fortress because he had orders to stay fortified in Plevna.

 Russia had no more troops to throw against Plevna, so the Russians besieged it, and subsequently asked the Romanians to cross the Danube and help them.
 On 9 August, Suleiman Pasha made an attempt to help Osman Pasha with 30,000 troops, but he was stopped by Bulgarians at the Battle of Shipka Pass.
-After three days of fighting, the volunteers were relieved by a Russian force led by General Radezky, and the Turkish forces withdrew.
+After three days of fighting, the volunteers were relieved by a Russian force led by General Fyodor Radetsky, and the Turkish forces withdrew.
 Soon afterwards, Romanian forces crossed the Danube and joined the siege.
 On 16 August, at Gorni-Studen, the armies around Plevna were placed under the command of the Romanian Prince Carol I, aided by the Russian general Pavel Dmitrievich Zotov and the Romanian general Alexandru Cernat.